Surgical management of Epilepsy

 Seizures that affect the entire brain are known as generalized seizures.
 There are six different types:

 Absence seizures, often known as “petit mal seizures,” result in a blank stare.
-Repetitive motions such as lip-smacking or blinking may occur as a result of this type of seizure.
+Repetitive motions, such as lip-smacking or blinking,, may occur due to this type of seizure.
 There is frequently a brief loss of awareness as well.

 Muscle stiffness is a side effect of tonic seizures.